Does Medicaid Pay for In-Home Care?March 7, 2022

 Does Medicaid Pay for In-Home Care?

-Yes, Medicaid now covers in-home care in all 50 states.
+Yes, Medicaid covers the costs of in-home care in all 50 states.
 The Federal Government establishes certain criteria, but it gives states substantial discretion in the services they provide.
 This is especially true for home care.

 Medicaid’s home care services are state-administered.
 Each state has different requirements for eligibility.
 Each state establishes its asset and income limits because Medicaid is only available to low-income persons.
-Therefore it is important to remember that CCU determines the eligibility.
+In the state of Illinois, Care Coordination Units (or CCUs) determine eligibility.

 What Are Eligibility Requirements for Receiving in Home Care?
 (As Determined by IDOA)

 These are the general requirements as defined by the Illinois Department on Aging.
-Though, there are always exceptions in place for the eldercare services.
-So you should always apply for home care services through a Home Care agency like Home Care powered by AUAF and receive your assessment from a CCU before trying to determine your eligibility.
+However, there may be exceptions in place for elder care services.
+The best practice is to apply for elder care services through a home care agency like Home Care Powered by AUAF.
+A Care Coordination Unit can assess your eligibility more clearly than you can.
+However, as a rule of thumb, the requirements are as followed.
+You must:

-- Income and assets: Have non-exempt assets of $17,500 or less (Your home, car, or personal furnishings are classified as exempt assets.)
+- Have non-exempt assets of $17,500 or less (your home, car, or personal furnishings are classified as exempt assets.)

 The Role of Care Coordination Unit/CCU

 It’s critical to note that home care providers in Illinois act as a link between the Government and clients.
-Homecare Powered by AUAF trains and deploys Home Caregivers.
-However, a CCU determines whether or not an individual qualifies for assistance by Medicaid or other methods.
+Home Care Powered by AUAF trains and deploys home caregivers.
+However, a Care Coordination Unit, or CCU, determines whether or not an individual qualifies for assistance through Medicaid or other methods.

-Home Care agencies like Home Care powered by AUAF are the best place to approach getting Home Care aides for your older adults.
+Home care agencies like Home Care Powered by AUAF are the best place to approach getting home care aides for your older adults.
 These services are available on a case-by-case basis under an expert case manager.
+Though it may take a little time, this is what the process will look like:

 - An evaluation by the state to determine what kind of home care services is necessary for the elder.

-- The care plan contains a detailed description of the required services and the number of hours per week an in-home care provider will work.
-The home care agency is notified, and an at-home caregiver is scheduled.
+- The home care agency is notified, and an at-home caregiver is scheduled.

-- The older person will always approve the caregiver that provides them services.
+- The older person has the final approval of the caregiver that provides them services.

-- The care plan will be updated annually, but it can be adjusted as necessary to meet changing needs.
+- The care plan is updated annually, but it can be adjusted as necessary to meet changing needs.

 Community Care Program Services

-The Illinois Department on Aging’s Community Care Program established in 1979 by Public Act 81-202.
+The Illinois Department on Aging’s Community Care Program was established in 1979 by Public Act 81-202.
 It assists older adults who may otherwise require nursing home care may continue to live at home by offering both in-home and community-based services.
+This care is entirely non-medical.

 The following are some of the Medicaid-funded Community Care Program’s services.